Justin Bieber Says His Career Has ‘Benefitted Off Black Culture’ In Touching Instagram Post

 Justin Bieber is further sharing with his millions of social media followers that he’s an ally of the black community.

 The chart-topper posted a text image on Instagram on Saturday, June 6.
 In the post, Bieber acknowledged how his career has been greatly influenced by black culture.
-He also added that he plans to use his massive influence to be an advocate for the black community and will use his voice when racial matters come about.
-Since being catapulted to fame in the 2010s, Bieber has shared how black artists like Michael Jackson, Boyz II Men, Usher and Tupac have impacted his music, per Vanity Fair.
+He also added that he plans to use his massive influence to be an advocate for the black community, and will use his voice when racial matters come about.

+Since being catapulted to fame in the 2010s, Bieber has shared how black artists like Michael Jackson, Boyz II Men, Usher, and Tupac have impacted his music, per Vanity Fair.

 “I am inspired by black culture.
 I have benefited off of black culture,” the 26-year-old singer wrote.
 “My style, how I sing, dance, perform, and my fashion has all been influenced and inspired by black culture.
 I am committed to using my platform from this day forward to learn, to speak up about racial injustice and systemic oppression, and to identify ways to be a part of much-needed change.”

-Shortly after sharing his message with his fans, Bieber received a massive amount of support underneath the post.
+Shortly after sharing his message with his fans, Bieber received a massive amount of support in the comments.
 More than 300,000 users liked his post and over 5,000 praised him for using his platform to shed light on important issues.
 Many even used heart and strong arm emoji to show that they also stand with the singer.

 “LEGENDARY,” one user shared.